VueJsOslo/vue-projects-norway/README.md

 [TikkTalk](https://my.tikktalk.com/) | TikkTalk is an open digital solution for managing interpretation services and holding video or phone meetings in a browser on any device.
 [PlusstidHome](https://plusstidhome.no) | Plusstid Home is a new initiative from Orkla focusing on Home Services [VIP24 Coach](https://my.vip24.coach) | VIP24 (Values Interests and Preferences, promoted by dnbung.no) includes a career counselor booking platform build on VueJS.
+[Brandy](https://getbrandy.io) | Menu bar app to keep your team in sync with brand assets.

 ## Contribute